tonigi/plumed2-automatic-gradients/README.md

     ./configure
     make -j4

-You can enable and disable the modules independently, as follows:
+You may use the supplied C++ files as templates to implement your own CVs.
+The modules can be enabled or disabled independently, as follows:

     ./configure --enable-modules=+curvature_codegen:-curvature_autodiff